pmeulen/ansible-tools/README.md

 # [Quickstart: Creating a development VM](id:quickstart)

 This section is intended to get you started quickly with a development VM.
-Is lets you install the required tools and lets you create a Vagrant VM and run an Ansible playbook on it.
+It lets you install the required tools and lets you create a Vagrant VM and run an Ansible playbook on it.
 It does not use the encryption feature of Ansible tools.
-The how and why are descriped in the sections below.
+The how and why are described in the sections below.

 First install the tools on your local machine: